vinnie4k/ios-grader/README.md

 ![figma-badge](https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white)

 ## Overview
 Assignment grader for CS 1998-601: Intro to iOS Development.
 Built with React and Material UI using Vite.
+You can view the website [here](https://vinnie4k.github.io/ios-grader/).

 ## Design + Development
 - Implemented a design system to be used throughout the design journey, including colors, typography, etc.